TmxDeepWater/KeepBackup/README.md

 ## Why another backup program?
 Well, I couldn’t find a program which was simple, smart and free.
 I’ll describe my requirements and what makes KeepBackup special in the following text.

 I used robocopy for backups a long time.
-My main concern was, that I delete over overwrite a file by accident and then refresh my backups.
+My main concern was, that I delete or overwrite a file by accident and then refresh my backups.
 After that I notice the file is gone, but I can’t restore it, since it was already removed from my backups.
 So, the restore of deleted and overwritten files was an issue for me.
 Also, I sometimes rename or move a large number of files (photos) and it was very annoying that the files were backed up all over again.
 What’s the status?
 You might call it a working prototype.
 I’m using it for my backups.
 However, there are many things that can be improved.
 And it’s currently a command line tool, there is no GUI.